 How do I sign up?

-We have made this as simple as possible!
-Just click the “Sign Up” button and follow the 3-step process.
-You will be asked to offer your top three choices of Minyanim, and please make sure you are able to attend all of the listed meeting dates and times for them.
+You must be a member of Congregation Rodeph Sholom to join.
+When registration opens, you will be asked to offer your top two choices of Minyanim, and please make sure you are able to attend all of the listed meeting dates and times for them.
 If you need any assistance, email firstname.lastname@example.org.

 When I submit my desired Minyan(im) requests, am I guaranteed a spot in one of them?

 We will do everything we can to ensure you get one of your top two choices.
 We will be placing people on a first-come-first-serve basis and will notify you about your Minyan within 48 hours of your request.

 What if the Minyan I’m interested in is already full?

 Minyan is based around small-group belonging which means limiting the size of each group.
 If your requested Minyanim are all full we will prioritize your placement into another available Minyan, or welcome you to be trained to ignite your own Minyan.